Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Results

 The process of turning on and off the diffuse radio emission in a merging cluster is expected to correlate with the cluster crossing time ($\sim R_v/c_s$, where $R_v$ is the cluster virial radius and $c_s$ is the sound speed), as shown in previous studies involving either semi-analytical methods, or numerical simulations of binary mergers \citep[][]{cassano05, 2009A&A...507..661B,2013MNRAS.429.3564D}.
 However, our simulation allows us to study how the extended radio emission can increase continuously, via the accumulated effect of a series of major or minor mergers, as anticipated in \citep[][]{2023A&A...678L...8B}.

 After the first merger, the entrance of a small satellite again boosts the diffuse radio emission above the detection limit.
-Its effect is observed in the radial profile as a sudden increase of flux in the sector swept by the satellite ($t \sim 10.61 \rm ~Gyr$ in Fig.~\ref{fig:6_maps_b_turb_alpha})).
+Its effect is observed in the radial profile as a sudden increase of flux in the sector swept by the satellite ($t \sim 10.61 \rm ~Gyr$ in Fig.~\ref{fig:6_maps_b_turb_alpha}, 5c).
 This event creates a deformation of the profile which does not resemble a MegaRH.
 However, it still produces significant re-acceleration that enables the formation of extended radio emission at a later stage.
-Moreover, the launching of merger shock waves at this epoch promotes the formation of a radio relic-like emission feature, powered by shock (re)acceleration in the northern sector of the cluster.
-This is also visible in the emergence of a straight power-law in the momentum spectra of Fig.~\ref{fig:roger_spt} for the same epoch ($z=0.27$), in our CST model which also includes the shock (re)acceleration of electrons via DSA as explained in Sec.~\ref{sec:methods_sim}, \citep[e.g.][]{inc22,2023MNRAS.526.4234S}.
+Moreover, the launching of merger shock waves at this epoch promotes the formation of a radio relic-like emission feature, powered by shock (re-)acceleration in the northern sector of the cluster.
+This is also visible in the emergence of a straight power-law in the momentum spectra of Fig.~\ref{fig:roger_spt} at 10.7 Gyr, in our CST model which also includes the shock (re-)acceleration of electrons via DSA as explained in Sec.~\ref{sec:methods_sim}, \citep[e.g.][]{inc22,2023MNRAS.526.4234S}.
 The shape of the profile follows the collision geometry (see Fig.~\ref{fig:4_rad_prof}), as can be seen from the asymmetric emission patterns visible in the radio map of Fig.~\ref{fig:4snaps}.

 Starting from $t \sim 11 \rm ~Gyr$, the system enters its most relevant stage for the production of extended emission.
 This is particularly true for the last major merger, possibly causing the superposition of a ClassicalRH and a MegaRH.
 During the approaching phase of the merger, the secondary subcluster creates turbulence which re-accelerates particles already in the outskirts of the main cluster, generating a sudden flattening of the radio spectral index at $\rm R_{100}$.
 The re-energised particles appear first in the north-south direction connecting the main cluster and the accreted subcluster, along a short inter-cluster bridge.
 This feature may loosely resemble the bridge observed in the Coma cluster \citep[][]{bonafede21}.
 The bridge remains undetectable with a very low radio luminosity, similar to that of the subcluster itself which itself is not detectable up until the merger.